PufferFinance/PufferPool/docs/PufferProtocol.md

 * `uint72 guardiansFeeRate`: Defines the percentage of rewards earned by operation of Puffer that return to the Guardians to ensure their continued honest participation

-* `mapping(bytes32 strategyName => uint256 pendingValidatorIndex) pendingValidatorIndicies`: Keeps track of validators waiting to be provisioned to enter the corresponding strategy.
+* `mapping(bytes32 moduleName => uint256 pendingValidatorIndex) pendingValidatorIndicies`: Keeps track of validators waiting to be provisioned to enter the corresponding module.
 Note that the validator index here is different from the beacon chain validator index

-* `mapping(bytes32 strategyName => mapping(uint256 index => Validator validator)) validators`: Keeps track of current validators running within the corresponding strategy
+* `mapping(bytes32 moduleName => mapping(uint256 index => Validator validator)) validators`: Keeps track of current validators running within the corresponding module

 * `mapping(uint256 blockNumber => bytes32 root) fullWithdrawalsRoots`: These are merkle tree roots that are posted every set number of blocks by the Guardians.
 These are necessary for NoOps to prove their full withdrawal via merkle proof and retrieve their bond

 #### Helpful definitions

-* Strategy: A defined set of AVSs that a Puffer NoOp may choose to delegate their funds to running / maintaining.
-NoOps must choose exactly one strategy per each validator they run, upon entering the Puffer Protocol
+* Module: A defined set of AVSs that a Puffer NoOp may choose to delegate their funds to running / maintaining.
+NoOps must choose exactly one module per each validator they run, upon entering the Puffer Protocol
 * Smoothing Commitment: A non-refundable payment NoOps must provide in order to run their validator node for a set period of time.
 NoOps may make a large smoothing commitment to gain the rights to operate their validator node longer, or can make top-up payments anytime.

 ---